jbnicolai/generator-netease-newsapp/README.md

 3.script

-`gulp style` Concat and minify javascript files from app/scripts directory,then put them to build/scripts.
+`gulp script` Concat and minify javascript files from app/scripts directory,then put them to build/scripts.

+4.server

+`gulp server` Start a http server to serve the `app` directory.

+5.build

+`gulp build` Concat and minify the needed files.

+6.deploy:resource

+`gulp deploy:resource` Deploy the js and css files to the resource server then clear the CDN cache.

+7.deploy:image

+`gulp deploy:image` Deploy the image files to the image server.

+8.deploy:test

+`gulp deploy:test` Redirect all the resource url to the local server then deploy the html files to the test server.

+9.deploy:online

+`gulp deploy:online` Redirect all the resource url to the online resource server then deploy the html files to the online server.

 ## License